dashevo/wallet-lib/docs/plugins.md

 ## Plugins

-The Wallet-Library is able to handle plugins.
+In order to add features and logic to the Wallet-library and be able to share independant module and request them together.
+Wallet-lib can be passed some plugins at his instantiation.
-There are particular structured code that can perform action on your wallet.
+Plugins are particular shaped class that can perform action on your wallet.

-By default, two plugins are injected : BIP44Worker, and SyncWorker.
+By default, three plugins are injected : BIP44Worker, SyncWorker and ChainWorker.

+They handle respectively with maintaining your address pool, getting you in sync with the blockchain and maintaining some knowledge about the chain (blockheight).
 You can disable them by adding `injectDefaultPlugins:false` at the initialization parameter of your wallet object.

 For more granularity, you could do it as a parameter of `getAccount(accId, accOpts)`.